SAP-archive/Lapwing/README.md

 “Lapwing” is meant to be a starting point for additional, standards-based multilingual processing based on Web Services.
 Accordingly, “Lapwing” does not come with a lot of bells and whistles.

+##Get it!
+In order to get Lapwing to run on an Servlet Container of your choice, you just need to do the following:
+- clone the repository and build the sources through Maven
+- deploy *lapwing.war* to your server
+- Lapwing's WSDL will be accessible at: http://host:port/lapwing/services/itsprocessor?wsdl

 ##Libraries Lapwing builds upon
 LanguageTool (see www.languagetool.org) is an open source checker related to various linguistic levels (e.g. spelling, terminology, grammar, style) for a wide range of languages (including Chinese and Russian).
 It derives its power from the use of Natural Language Processing (NLP) technology.
 It is embedded for example into OpenOffice/LibreOffice and can be used in other fashions (e.g. as Java library or as stand-alone HTTP server).
 The checking (and correction) that can be performed is customizable.